-The term ‘personal data’ is the entryway to application of the Data Protection Basic Regulation and is defined in Art.
-4 para.
-1 no. 1.
-Personal data are all information which is related to an identified or identifiable natural person.
+The term ‘personal data’ is the entryway to the application of the General Data Protection Regulation (GDPR).
+Only if a processing of data concerns personal data, the General Data Protection Regulation applies.
+The term is defined in Art.
+4(1)(1).
+Personal data are any information which are related to an identified or identifiable natural person.

-data) which are highly relevant because they are subject to a higher level of protection.
-These data include genetic, biometric and health data, as well as personal data from which racial and ethnic origin, political opinions, religious or ideological convictions or membership in a union can be attributed to a person.
+In addition to general personal data, one must consider above all the special categories of personal data (also known as sensitive personal data) which are highly relevant because they are subject to a higher level of protection.
+These data include genetic, biometric and health data, as well as personal data revealing racial and ethnic origin, political opinions, religious or ideological convictions or trade union membership.